Film / Crooklyn

 - Tony Eyes is a bitter, unpleasant jerk.

-- Snuffy and Right Hand Man terrorize the neighborhood when they aren't high.
+- Snuffy and Right Hand Man terrorize the neighborhood when they aren't high (or, at times, when they are).

 - Peanut and Nate both are bullies who make life difficult for Troy.